Becoming a Detective

 A New Way of Thinking

-During addiction treatment it is important to help the person struggling understand the causes for drug relapse.
-CBT encourages people to break apart a relapse, looking for relapse triggers and when resistance began to fade.
-When a person can identify these factors, the rehab team can develop strategies to help the person avoid them in the future.
-People who have numbed their minds with drugs and alcohol may have difficulty dealing with powerful emotions like grief, anger or loss.
+People who have numbed their minds with drugs and alcohol may have difficulty dealing with powerful emotions like grief, anger, or loss.
 The person in treatment may have no idea how to deal with the rising tide of emotion, and the temptation to use again becomes overwhelming.
 CBT teaches mindfulness techniques that allow those in recovery to live in the moment and recognize the pain they feel now will dissipate with time.
-Some therapists provide lessons in meditation or muscle relaxation, encouraging their patients to use these techniques when deep emotions tend to overwhelm.
-CBT is also used to treat depression and other forms of mental illness.
-According to the National Alliance on Mental Illness, people who receive CBT do better in treatment than patients who do not.
-CBT has also been effective in treating other mental illnesses such as:- Social phobias
+Some therapists provide meditation or muscle relaxation lessons, encouraging their patients to use these techniques when deep emotions threaten to overwhelm them.

 - Personality disorders